Lelit Bianca Dual Boiler Espresso Machine PID V3 with Manual Brew Pressure Profiling through Flow Control with Grouphead Needle Valve and Paddle

 Produces a quieter extraction than a vibratory vane pump and much quieter than the ‘whiney’ gear driven pumps found on other brew pressure profiling espresso machines.
 You can make adjustments underneath the espresso machine.

-In addition, the rotary vane pump is so much more reliable than gear driven pumps.
+Additionally, the rotary vane pump is so much more reliable than gear driven pumps.
 Gear driven pumps have magnetic drives which tend to fail sometimes in the first 3 months of ownership.

 OPV (Overpressure Valve)

 Lelit sets the OPV to open at 11 bar of brew pressure.
 Although adjustable, we strongly recommend not to adjust the OPV.
 The paddle on the grouphead adjusts the pressure at the grouphead.
 In addition, it is set at 11 bar so as to not allow the water if the coffee boiler to exit and cause potential damage to the heating element from a lack of water.
-If you need to lower the maximum brew pressure, it is best to adjust the rotary vane pump.
+However, if you need to lower the maximum brew pressure, it is best to adjust the rotary vane pump.

 A Whirlwind of Accessories!